 - Santa’s Last Present : A sweet book by Marie-Aude and Elvire Murail.
 Julian doesn’t believe in Santa anymore, but when a mysterious box arrives on Christmas morning, he just might change his mind!
 (32 pages)

-And how could I forget it?!
-Perhaps one of the BEST classic Christmas books of all times…
+And last but not least, one of my very favorites, and perhaps one of the BEST classic Christmas books of all times…

 Merry Christmas, friends!